-Gooseberries, as the name suggests, are small berries oval in shape that are indigenous to Europe and parts of Asia.
+Gooseberries are small oval berries that are indigenous to Europe and parts of Asia.
 They’re however now scattered and can be found in many more places, including Africa and North America.

 The gooseberry plant is mostly found growing in bush under other vegetation.
 The small berries depending on the variety can be green, yellow, red to purple or white in colour.
 The flavour also varies with variety with some being sweet while others bitter.

-One important and well known variety of the gooseberry is the Cape Gooseberry.
-The cape gooseberry, also known as goldenberry, gets its name from South Africa’s “Cape of Good Hope” though the plant is actually native to the Andean Region (Peru, Chile).1
+This gooseberry is often confused with the Cape Gooseberry which gets its name from South Africa’s “Cape of Good Hope” though the plant is actually native to the Andean Region (Peru, Chile).1 Hence, it’s also known as Andeberry, Peruvian groundcherry (or simply Groundcherry), Goldenberry and Physalis from its scientific name Physalis peruviana.

 This variety produces superior quality fruit and is reportedly cultivated in many parts of the world including Kenya, S. Africa, India, Egypt, and New Zealand just to mention a few.2